xojs/xo/readme.md

 ## TypeScript

-XO will automatically lint TypeScript files (`.ts`, `.mts`, `.cts`, `.d.ts` and `.tsx`) with the rules defined in [eslint-config-xo-typescript#use-with-xo](https://github.com/xojs/eslint-config-xo-typescript#use-with-xo).
+XO will automatically lint TypeScript files (`.ts`, `.mts`, `.cts`, and `.tsx`) with the rules defined in [eslint-config-xo-typescript#use-with-xo](https://github.com/xojs/eslint-config-xo-typescript#use-with-xo).

 XO will handle the [@typescript-eslint/parser `project` option](https://typescript-eslint.io/packages/parser/#project) automatically even if you don't have a `tsconfig.json` in your project.

 ## Usage as an ESLint Configuration

-With the introduction of the ESLint flat config, many of the original goals of `xo` were brought into the ESLint core, and shareable configs with plugins because possible.
+With the introduction of the ESLint flat config, many of the original goals of `xo` were brought into the ESLint core, and shareable configs with plugins became possible.
 Although we highly recommend the use of the `xo` cli, we understand that some teams need to rely on ESLint directly.

 For these purposes, you can still get most of the features of `xo` by using our ESLint configuration helpers.

 ### `xoToEslintConfig`

 The `xoToEslintConfig` function is designed for use in an `eslint.config.js` file.
 It is NOT for use in an `xo.config.js` file.
-This function takes a `FlatXoConfig` and outputs and ESLint config object.
-This function will not be able to automatically handle TS integration for you nor automatic prettier integration.
+This function takes a `FlatXoConfig` and outputs an ESLint config object.
+This function will neither be able to automatically handle TS integration for you nor automatic prettier integration.
 You are responsible for configuring your other tools appropriately.
 The `xo` cli, will however, handle all of these details for you.

 `eslint.config.js`